What is lipedema?

 About

-Graduated in Medicine from the School of Health Sciences of the University of Minho, where she completed her Master’s thesis in Human Aging.
+Graduated in Medicine from School of Health Sciences, University of Minho, where she completed her Master's thesis in Human Ageing.

-She concluded her specialty in Plastic, Reconstructive, and Aesthetic Surgery at the Centro Hospitalar de Lisboa Central – Hospital de São José.
+He completed his speciality in Plastic, Reconstructive and Aesthetic Surgery at the Centro Hospitalar de Lisboa Central - Hospital de São José.

-Collaborates in several research projects at NOVA Medical School.
+He collaborates in various research projects in NOVA Medical School.

 About

-PORTUGUESE MEDICAL ASSOCIATION: registration Nº.
-59147, specialist in Reconstructive and Aesthetic Plastic Surgery.
+DOCTORS' ASSOCIATION: registration no. 59147, specialising in Reconstructive and Aesthetic Plastic Surgery.

-Graduated in Medicine from the Faculty of Medicine of the University of Porto, where she completed her Master’s thesis on pediatric scars.
+Graduated in Medicine from Faculty of Medicine, University of Porto, where she completed her master's thesis on paediatric scars.

-PhD in Medicine from the University of Münster in Germany.
+She holds a doctorate in medicine from the University of Münster in Germany.

-After completing her specialty, she became a Senior Graduate Assistant (Oberärztin) at the Fachklinik Hornheide and the University of Münster.
-She is currently involved in various research projects at the University of Münster, where she is supervising doctoral students.
+After completing her speciality, she became a Senior Graduate Assistant (Oberärztin) at the Fachklinik Hornheide and the University of Münster.
+She is currently collaborating on various research projects at the University of Münster, where she is supervising doctoral students.
 She is also a regular correspondent for scientific and leisure magazines in Germany.